Zocuments/research/_posts/2025-12-27-open-world-models-closed-world-work.md

 If those outcomes are achievable with purely prompt-level controls, then the “open-world vs closed-world” framing is less important.

-My bet is they’re not.
+Our bet is they’re not.

 ## Closing